 When choosing where to live, remember that each of the 5 boroughs of New York City (Manhattan, Brooklyn, Queens, the Bronx, Staten Island) offers different housing, jobs, and educational opportunities.
 Picking the perfect one will depend on your specific needs, including the kind of lifestyle you wish to lead in this metropolis.

-Think about how safe your neighborhood is, how close it is to your office, and how many good NYC public schools are nearby, especially if you’re relocating with kids.
+Before you start house-hunting, think about how safe your neighborhood is and how close it is to your office.
+Additionally, this is one of the best cities to raise a family in the US, so check out how many good NYC public schools are nearby, especially if you’re relocating with kids of that age.
 Gather all the information, and you will surely figure out what are the best places to live in New York out of the many wonderful locations that the Big Apple is full of.
 To name but a few, there are the East Village and Upper West Side in Manhattan.
 In Brooklyn, it’s the hip Williamsburg.
 Queens boasts the Astoria neighborhood.
 But Manhattan is where the action takes place.
 Times Square, Central Park, and Madison Square Garden are all there, among other things, of course.

 Check out Transportation Options

-Being in a place as big as the Big Apple is, you will need a reliable way to get from location A to location B. Fortunately, transportation options are plenty.
+Moving to a big city such as the Big Apple, you will need a reliable way to get from location A to location B. Fortunately, transportation options are plenty.

 Commuting is something you will have to get used to, and public transportation is the easiest way to do so.
 Mass transit is mostly covered with buses and subway lines.
 The boroughs have 27 subway lines and 472 subway stations, and almost 6000 buses that can take you anywhere you wish to go.